 What If Your Provisional Waiver Request Is Denied?

 Unfortunately, many immigrants who request a provisional waiver with Form I-601A (“Application for Provisional Unlawful Presence Waiver”) will not be granted that waiver.

 Moreover, there is no appeals process, so it is imperative that your Form I-601A is accurate and complete the first time you submit it.
 A $600 filing fee (as of 2017) must be included with Form I-601A, and applicants younger than age 79 must also include an $85 biometric fee.

 If you’ve stayed in the U.S. beyond your visa’s expiration date and you need to request a provisional waiver, an experienced immigration lawyer can ensure that your Form I-601A is accurate and complete.
-Our Dublin immigration lawyers at Sam Shihab & Associates can help you with this process.
+Our Dublin immigration lawyers at Shihab Burke, LLC, Attorneys At Law can help you with this process.

 Although there are no appeals for rejected provisional waiver applications, an immigrant may submit a second provisional waiver application – and a second set of fees – if there are new developments or if you obtain new information to support your request or to show that denying your provisional waiver would mean “extreme hardship” for your qualifying U.S. relative(s).

 If you’ve been denied a provisional waiver, you should reapply immediately if your situation changes in a way that causes your U.S.-citizen parent, spouse, or child to suffer hardship.